a-sriel/project-1/devlog.md

 For this session, I need to finish most of the logic for the driver program.
 I want to make sure it communicates with the encryption and logger programs.
 I will most likely implement the logger logic first, upon finishing up the driver, as per my original plan.

 I got part of the driver working.
 It creates the 3 pipes properly (I had an error where I was piping p2 twice, which I corrected to pipe p2 then p3), and also collects the logger filename and the command from the user.

+2025-10-24 14:33

+In the past session, I implemented a lot of logic for the driver program.
+For this session, however, I really need to ensure that the driver is properly sending information over to the logger and encryption programs.
+I might add some bare bones code to the encryption program to track whether it’s sending data to the logger.